 - The rate of change β_1 does not depend on the value of the remaining predictors.
-In this case we say that the predictors do not interact. - The above holds similarly for the other partial regression coefficients. - An example of a model with interaction is
+In this case we say that there is no interaction between the effects of the predictors on the response. - The above holds similarly for the other partial regression coefficients. - An example of a model with interaction is